CVUA-RRW/FooDMe/README.md

 ### Prerequisites

-FooDMe runs in a UNIX environment with BASH (tested on Debian GNU/Linux 10 (buster)) and requires conda and an internet connection (at least for the first run).
+FooDMe runs in a UNIX environment with BASH (tested on Debian GNU/Linux 10 (buster), may work on MacOS too) and requires conda and an internet connection (at least for the first run).

 ### Installing